2 charged for handling of virus outbreak at veterans home

 When a social worker raised concerns about combining the two dementia units, the chief nursing officer said “it didn’t matter because (the veterans) were all exposed anyway and there was not enough staff to cover both units,” investigators said.
 One staffer who helped move the dementia patients told investigators she felt like she was “walking (the veterans) to their death.”
 A nurse said the packed dementia unit looked “like a battlefield tent where the cots are all next to each other.”

 As the virus took hold, leadership shifted from trying to prevent its spread, “to preparing for the deaths of scores of residents,” the report said.
-On the day the veterans were moved, more than a dozen additional body bags were sent to the combined dementia unit, investigators said.
+One the day the veterans were moved, more than a dozen additional body bags were sent to the combined dementia unit, investigators said.
 The next day, a refrigerated truck to hold bodies that wouldn’t fit in the home’s morgue arrived, the report said.

-A phone message was left Friday with a lawyer for Walsh.
-It was not immediately clear whether Clinton had an attorney.

-Walsh was placed on administrative leave March 30 and the CEO of Western Massachusetts Hospital, Val Liptak, took over operations.
+He was placed on administrative leave March 30 and the CEO of Western Massachusetts Hospital, Val Liptak, took over operations.
 Walsh was fired after the release of the report but a judge invalidated his termination this week after his lawyer argued that only the home’s board of trustees can hire and fire the superintendent.

 The Massachusetts U.S. attorney’s office and U.S. Department of Justice’s Civil Rights Division are also investigating whether officials violated residents’ rights by failing to provide them proper medical care.